RiteshJha912/IT-SY-Notes/README.md

 This repository has been set up to provide **easy access** to the notes, assignments and lab work of **Second Year Engineering (Information Technology Branch)** at **KJ Somaiya College of Engineering**.

-The goal of this repository is to help juniors and peers with **well-structured study materials**, making preparation easier for assignments, labs, internals, and end-semester exams.
+The goal of this repository is to help juniors and peers with **well-structured study materials**, making preparation easier for assignments, labs, internals and end-semester exams.

 ---